Sandhya-ad/my-ros-project/README.md

 ## Straight and rotate:
-Purpose: go straight for 1.25m, reverse for 1.25m, rotate 90 degrees then 90 degrees back to original place
+Purpose: go straight for 1.25m, reverse for 1.25m, rotate 90 degrees then 90 degrees back to original place The bag file for this run is moveS.D

 ### How to run:
 -  Run the command: `dts devel run -H csc22907.local -L straight-line-task`
 -  The robot will go straight for 1.25m, reverse for 1.25m, and rotate counterclock wise and clockwise and then come to stop

+## D-tracing
+Purpose: around in D-shape

+### How to run:
+-  Run the command: `dts devel run -H csc22907.local -L D-trajectory`
+-  The robot will trace d shape expecifically :
+    - Start from the left of the D
+    - Move straight for 1.2m
+    - turn sharp 90 degree
+    - move straight for 0.92m
+    - curve right
+    - move straight for 0.92m
+    - turn 90 to the right
+    The bag file of this run in moveD.bag